prickar/Crud-assignment1/README.md

 ### To GET all the movie
 Method: `GET`<br>
 URL: `/movies`<br>
-**When you run this enpoint in Postman you will se a list for all the movies that exist in the mockdata thats connected for this project**
+**When you run this endpoint in Postman, you will see a list of all the movies that exist in the mock data connected to this project.**

 ### GET a specific movie based on their ID
 Method: `GET`<br>
 URL: `/movies/:id`<br>
-**When you run this endpoint and choose a specific ID number, you will find the ID number in the movies list beside the imdbID section, take that ID number and run the endpoint**
+**When you run this endpoint and choose a specific ID number, you will find the corresponding IMDb ID in the movies list next to the imdbID section.
+Take that IMDb ID and use it as the input for another request to the endpoint.**

 ### POST up a new movie
 Method: `POST` <br>
 URL: `/movies` <br>
 Body:`{ "movie": {"Title": "Movie title", "Year": "A numbered year", "Released": "A numbered release date", "Genre": "Movie genre"}}` <br>
-**Like a explained before in the installtion part for `Postman` this is the POST endpoint, so here you have to add the information you want to `POST` in the `Body` section in `Postman`, `!OBS!` here you have to make sure that the year and released part is in number or it will not be accepted in the request**
+**As mentioned in the installation instructions for Postman, this is a POST endpoint.
+To use it, you need to provide the information you want to POST in the Body section of your request in Postman.
+Be aware that for the year and released fields, you must use numerical values - otherwise, the request will not be accepted.**

 ### PUT in information in a existing ID > update the ID
 Method: `PUT` <br>
 URL: `/movies/:id`<br>
 Body:`{ "movie": {"Title": "Movie title", "Year": "A numbered year", "Released": "A numbered release date", "Genre": "Movie genre"}}` <br>
-**Like in `GET` you find have to use a ID number from imdbID for this endpoint, and as in `POST` if you going to update year and released you have to use number, play around and change and se on the movie list how the movie have changed its information**
+**Similar to the GET endpoint, the ID number from imdbID must be used to access this endpoint.
+Likewise with POST, if you want to update the year and released fields, numerical values must be used.
+Feel free to experiment by changing these fields and observing how the movie list reflects the updated information**

 ### DELETE a movie based on their ID
 Method: `DELETE` <br>
 URL: `/movies/:id` <br>
-**At this endpoint you can delete a movie and to do that you use one of the imdbID and put it in the URL just like in `GET` and the movie should be deleted**
+**This endpoint allows you to delete a movie by specifying its imdbID in the URL, similar to how it is done in the GET endpoint.
+Once the correct imdbID is included in the URL, the movie associated with that ID will be deleted.**